cgabriel5/devdocs/docs/extendables.md

 `devdocs` comes with custom Markdown syntax (`extendables`).

-### Message Extendable
+### Note Extendable

-The `note` extendable can be used to easily include alerts, tips, warnings, etc. Basically, to bring attention to specific areas of your documentation.
+The `note` extendable can be used to easily include alerts, tips, warnings, etc. Basically, use it to bring attention to specific areas of your documentation.

-### Message Syntax
+### Note Syntax

 <pre lang="html">
 &lt;dd-note title="Note" color="$COLOR" icon="$ICON"&gt;The message/text.&lt;/dd-note&gt;